observesport/lince-plus/docs/README.md

     - Unit testing included
     - Valid i18n
     - Exporting register to theme
     - Support for CSV and tab files native on lince plus
+    - GA
+    - Desktop app new Design with interactive stats

 - Version 1.0.0 RELEASE, 10/06/2019